Did You See (song)

 "Did You See" is a 2017 song by English rapper J Hus from his debut album Common Sense.
 It was the first top ten single for J Hus in the United Kingdom and has been certified platinum by the British Phonographic Industry.
 An official music video was released to J Hus' Vevo page on YouTube on 2 March 2017.

+As of July 2025, the single has moved 2,203,855 units in the United Kingdom, respectively.